MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 ### Creating a pass

-1. The guest is logged in to the portal and can select **create a pass** from the home screen.
+1. The guest is logged in to the portal and selects **create a pass** from the home screen.
 2. The guest selects the facility.

 > [!div class="mx-imgBorder"]
 > ![Portal Attestation](media/portals-facility.png "Portal facility")

-3. The guest accepts the to the disclaimer.
+3. The guest accepts the disclaimer.

 > [!div class="mx-imgBorder"]
 > ![Portal Attestation](media/portals-disclaimer.png "Portal disclaimer")

-4. The guest attestates not having symptoms.
+4. The guest attests not having symptoms.

 > [!div class="mx-imgBorder"]
 > ![Portal Attestation](media/portals-attestation.png "Portal attestation")